 Sound familiar?
 Thought so.

-This is the pattern followed by virtually every language course on the planet.
+This is the pattern virtually every language course on the planet follows.

 So what’s the problem?
 In so far as you learn new words and phrases, none.
 But let’s be clear here, this kind of listening is intended to teach you new words, not to make you a better listener.
 You know this because the audio you listen to is highly simplified, and it's simplified in order to help you understand the new words.